ssharma7676/smartcare-medical-chatbot/README.md

 ## ⚠️ Data Sources & Copyright

-SmartCare is designed to work only with public domain medical sources.
+During development, SmartCare used both public domain sources and non-public domain content for testing and experimentation.
+The public repository, however, does not include any copyrighted or proprietary data.
+For clarity:

-- ✅ **MedlinePlus:** Included (public domain)
+- ✅ **MedlinePlus:** Included and fully supported (public domain)
-- 🚫 **Mayo Clinic & Gale Encyclopedia:** Not public domain — no data, code, or embeddings from these are included
+- 🚫 **Mayo Clinic & Gale Encyclopedia:** Used in development for testing, but all related code and data have been commented out in this public repo to comply with copyright restrictions

-> **Important:** Do not use or distribute non-public domain content with this project.
+> **Important:** Do not include or distribute non-public domain content when using this project.
+Only public domain sources such as MedlinePlus are supported.

 ## MedlinePlus Data